-Galvanized; available in HDG
+- Galvanized; available in HDG

-Use all specified fasteners; see General Notes
+- Use all specified fasteners; see General Notes

-Install with two bolts
+- Install with two machine bolts

-Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non-top-supported installations (such as fences or unbraced carports)
+- Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non-top-supported installations (such as fences or unbraced carports)

-For higher downloads, pack grout solid under 1" standoff plate before installation.
+- For higher downloads, pack grout solid under 1" standoff plate before installation.
 Base download on column or concrete, according to the code.

-Concrete shall have a minimum compressive strength of f'c = 2,500 psi.
+- Concrete shall have a minimum compressive strength of f'c = 2,500 psi.

-In accordance with IBC, Section 1613.1, detached one- and two-family dwellings in Seismic Design Category (SDC) C may use "Wind and SDC A&B" allowable loads.
+- In accordance with IBC, Section 1613.1, detached one- and two-family dwellings in Seismic Design Category (SDC) C may use "Wind and SDC A&B" allowable loads.

-Downloads shall be reduced where limited by capacity of the post.
+- Downloads shall be reduced where limited by capacity of the post.

-Designer is responsible for concrete design.
+- Designer is responsible for concrete design.

-Structural composite lumber columns have sides that show either the wide face or the edges of the lumber strands/veneers known as the narrow face.
+- Structural composite lumber columns have sides that show either the wide face or the edges of the lumber strands/veneers known as the narrow face.
 Values in the tables reflect installation into the wide face.
 See technical bulletin T-C-SCLCLM for load reductions resulting from narrow-face installations.